Every country has their own Easter food and traditions, so here are ours from Slovenia and some Easter history.

 Potica can either be baked in straight moulds like mine or in round moulds with a hole in the middle and there’s much controversy over which is the right one.
 Since potica technically evolved from festive fruit bread, I say making it in a straight mould like my family has always done is not a faux pas, but I’ll admit that the ones in rounds moulds tend to look prettier.
 You can see some photos here and there’s also a recipe for a classic walnut potica if you want to give it a go at home.
 This year I was extra fancy and also made a braid-thingy out of the excess potica corners that need to be cut off to seal the loaf.

 Some people say that potica symbolises the thorn crown of Jesus when eaten during Easter, but I suppose that’s only true for the round version.
-You can also check out a video and a frustrated gif I made last year about making potica:
+You can also check out a frustrated gif I made last year about making potica:

 And we’ve made it to the end of Slovenian Easter foods and almost to the end of this blog post.
 What do you think, do you want to try something at home?
 Let me know in the comments below and I’d also love to hear about the Easter food and traditions from your country. 🙂 Happy Easter!